 • Treatment records that include diagnosis and a signature from a clinician.

-• History of accommodation used in past educational, work, or similar settings (e.g. IEP).
+• History of accommodations used in past educational, work, or similar settings (e.g. IEP).